Council of Europe Convention

 'The Charter lays specific emphasis on the protection of vulnerable persons such as elderly people, children, people with disabilities and migrants.
 It requires that enjoyment of the abovementioned rights be guaranteed without discrimination.' - CHARTER OF FUNDAMENTAL RIGHTS OF THE EUROPEAN UNION (2000/C 364/01) Article 24

 Consideration of the negative impact identified by the LINK when enacted on a national scale invites assurances that the Charter is being consolidated by enactment of the Convention for the Protection of Pet Animals.
+But it is NOT !

-The questions which arise are:
+Consequently, the questions which arise are:

-A) Is the Council of Europe aware of the LINK and the vast body of research attesting to this concept evidencing the associations between animal abuse and human violence and abuse?
+B) Is the Council of Europe aware of the LINK and the vast body of research attesting to this concept evidencing the associations between animal abuse and human violence and abuse?

-B) Is it aware of the negative impact on human health caused by exposure to significant public animal abuse?
+C) Is it aware of the negative impact on human health caused by exposure to significant public animal abuse?
 A situation which is prevalent in a number of Member countries.

-C) What powers does the Council have to ensure compliance with its Conventions and Charters?
+D) What powers does the Council have to ensure compliance with its Conventions and Charters?
 Why is it not ensuring compliance to a 'LEGALLY BINDING' Convention which 'MUST' be enacted by ratifying nations?